Cutting Class: Plot

 Brian and Paula nevertheless become friends, and she starts to trust him.
 Dwight warns her to stay away from him.
-Dwight and Brian have a conversation and discuss the time as teens that had a gay encounter.
-Brian describes how they took the part out and put it back in.
-And then put and in again.
+Meanwhile, students Gary and Colleen are murdered under the bleachers during a basketball game, in which Dwight is participating in for a scholarship.
+Dwight and Brian have a conversation and discuss the time as teens they worked on Brian's late father's car.
+Brian describes how they took a part out and did not put it back in.
 Dwight gets angry and says they will not have another encounter like that.
-A teacher is murdered in the copy room, and Dwight notices that the killer made copies of the killing on the copy machine.
-The teacher's face is shown smashed into the copy machine glass along with a ring on the killer's finger.
+Vice Principal Knocht is murdered in the copy room, and Dwight notices that the killer made copies of the killing on the copy machine.
+Knocht's face is shown smashed into the copy machine glass along with a ring on the killer's finger.
 The ring belongs to Dwight.
 Brian shows Paula the picture and tells her Dwight is the killer instead of Brian.

-Brian tries to kill Paula, Dwight, and a math teacher, and the school janitor happens to be around at the time.
-Every classroom they run into, Brian starts talking to Paula and the teacher through the PA in the principal's office.
+Brian tries to kill Paula, Dwight, and their math teacher, Mr. Glynn, and school janitor Schultz happens to be around at the time.
+Every classroom they run into, Brian starts talking to Paula and Glynn through the PA in the principal's office.
 Still thinking that Dwight is the killer, Paula runs from him.
-Brian goes into the classroom after hacking the teacher to death.
+Brian goes into the classroom after hacking Glynn to death.
 Dwight enters and gets Brian off of Paula, and they run out to the shop class and hide after Brian exclaims, "YOU'RE A YANKEE DOODLE DANDY TOO; YOU TOO MUST KILL OR DIE!"
 Brian knows they are in there, and follows them while locking them in and turning on all the equipment.

 Brian corners Dwight and puts his head in a vice and points a drill towards his face.
 Paula ends up striking Brian in the head with a claw hammer, making him fall onto a moving saw, which goes into his back as Paula rescues Dwight.
 They leave the school and are in Dwight's car when they see Bill falling down a hill into the road.
 However, Dwight cannot stop because Brian cut the brakes earlier.
 They swerve and miss hitting Bill, who responds, "Shouldn't you be in school?
 You're not cutting class, I hope!".
 Paula tells her dad Brian is dead.